Jack2091A/Sunny-Packets/README.md

 ```
 ## What Is Included
-Overarhing information and documentation can be found in the respective directories of this repository.
-The below is a summary:
+Detailed information and documentation can be found in the respective directories of this repository.
+The below is a summary of the key elements:

 | Directory        | Purpose                                                                   |
 | ---------------- | ------------------------------------------------------------------------- |